draftable/compare-api-python-client/README.md

 Instances of the `ComparisonsEndpoint` class provide the following methods for displaying comparisons:

 - `public_viewer_url(identifier: str, wait: bool = False)`
-  Generates a public viewer URL for the specified comparison
+  Generates a public viewer URL for the specified comparison.
 - `signed_viewer_url(identifier: str, valid_until: datetime | timedelta = None, wait: bool = False)`
-  Generates a signed viewer URL for the specified comparison
+  Generates a signed viewer URL for the specified comparison.

 Both methods use the following common parameters:

 - `identifier`
-  Identifier of the comparison for which to generate a *viewer URL*
+  Identifier of the comparison for which to generate a *viewer URL*.
 - `wait` *(optional)*
-  Specifies the behaviour of the viewer if the provided comparison does not exist
+  Specifies the behaviour of the viewer if the provided comparison does not exist.
-  - If `False` or unspecified, the viewer will show an error if the `identifier` does not exist
+  - If `False` or unspecified, the viewer will show an error if the `identifier` does not exist.
-  - If `True`, the viewer will wait for a comparison with the provided `identifier` to exist
+  - If `True`, the viewer will wait for a comparison with the provided `identifier` to exist.
-    Note this will result in a perpetual loading animation if the `identifier` is never created
+    Note this will result in a perpetual loading animation if the `identifier` is never created.

 The `signed_viewer_url` method also supports the following parameters:

 - `valid_until` *(optional)*
-  Time at which the URL will expire (no longer load)
+  Time at which the URL will expire (no longer load).
-  - Must be specified as a `datetime` or a `timedelta`
+  - Must be specified as a `datetime` or a `timedelta`.
-  - If specified, the provided expiry time must be UTC and in the future
+  - If specified, the provided expiry time must be UTC and in the future.
-  - If unspecified or `None`, the URL will be generated with the default 30 minute expiry
+  - If unspecified or `None`, the URL will be generated with the default 30 minute expiry.

 See the displaying comparisons section in the [API documentation](https://api.draftable.com) for additional details.